Saruni in the Media

 Business Daily, Africa

 As tourism trends shift, more Kenyans with disposable income are splurging on fine travel; sailing, sports fishing, jet skiing, kite surfing and even rubbing shoulders with the international billionaire holidaymakers as they dine by the sea.
 Africa’s elite are developing a taste for the finer things in life and rather than vacation in Dubai or Paris, they are making merry at local five-star destinations or exclusive islands such as Chale frequented by rich Italians.
+Read the article.

 Daily Mail, UK